 Fresh, Wild Crabmeat U.S.A. - Lump and Jumbo Lump Crabmeat

-At FultonFishMarket.com we offer two sizes, or grades, of fresh U.S. crabmeat: Lump and Jumbo Lump.
-The Jumbo Lump is taken from the rear swimming legs of the crab.
+At FultonFishMarket.com we offer two sizes, or grades, of fresh U.S. crabmeat: lump and jumbo lump.
+The jumbo lump crabmeat is taken from the rear swimming legs of the crab.
 These must be handled very carefully as they are the most expensive meat taken from the crab.
 They are large and beautiful pieces of crabmeat and each crab only has two.
-It takes a lot of crabs to make a one pound container of Jumbo Lump.
-Because it consists of large, beautiful pieces and has such an impressive appearance, it’s usually used in crab cocktails and other recipes where you’d like to highlight the size as well as the flavor of the crab.
+It takes a lot of crabs to make a one pound container of jumbo lump crabmeat.
+Because it consists of these large, beautiful pieces and has such an impressive appearance, it’s usually used in crab cocktails and other recipes where you’d like to highlight the size as well as the flavor of the crab.

-Lump crabmeat is made from broken pieces of jumbo lump as well as the body meat.
+Fresh lump crabmeat is made from broken pieces of jumbo lump, as well as the body meat.
 The pieces are generally smaller with a finer texture.
 Lump crabmeat is perfect for crab cakes, salads, stuffing and other dishes where the taste alone is the star.

-Stone Crab (Menippe mercenaria) is found all along the east coast of the U.S. from Connecticut to Florida and is widely caught for food, with 99% of all stone claws eaten in this country coming from Florida.
+Stone crab (Menippe mercenaria) is found all along the East Coast of the U.S. from Connecticut to Florida and is widely caught for food, with 99% of all stone crab claws eaten in this country coming from Florida.
 This is another very highly regulated and sustainable fishery.
-The current season is from October 15th to May 15th and only claws of 2 3/4” are allowed to be taken.
+The current season is from October 15th to May 15th and only claws of 2¾-inches are allowed to be taken.

 The crab is then returned, alive, to the ocean where it will regenerate another claw.
-In this way, the returning crab has another chance to make baby crabs and there will be crabs to enjoy for years to come.
-Aside from the size of the claws that may be taken, there are other restrictions as well, for example traps must conform to state regulations, no female crabs with roe may be taken, no harvesting at night, and other measures to insure a healthy crab population.
+In this way, the returning crab has another chance to make baby crabs, thus ensuring there will be crabs to enjoy for years to come.
+Aside from the size of the claws that may be taken, there are other restrictions as well.
+For example, traps must conform to state regulations, no female crabs with roe may be taken, no harvesting at night, and other measures to ensure a healthy crab population.

-The claws are sold in generally four sizes, medium, large, jumbo and colossal.
+Stone crab claws are generally sold in four sizes: medium, large, jumbo and colossal.
 They are famous for their sweet taste and very flaky meat.

-Cooked Jonah Claws (Cancer borealis) are closely related to the West Coast’s Dungeness Crab, and are delicious in their own right.
-Smaller but similar in appearance, Jonahs are found in New England waters, mostly Maine to Rhode Island.
+Jonah crabs (Cancer borealis) are closely related to the West Coast’s Dungeness crab, and are delicious in their own right.
+Smaller but similar in appearance, Jonah crabs are found in New England waters, mostly Maine to Rhode Island.
 Once considered a nuisance by-catch by lobstermen, they would either give them away or take them home for dinner.
-Around 10 years ago, as more and more Jonahs found their way into lobster traps, and more and more people were seeking a less expensive “stone claw”, the result was inevitable.
-Jonah claws have a sweet taste and a great flaky texture.
-They can be enjoyed cold with a dipping sauce like Florida Stone Claws or by themselves - try them in a seafood tower or raw bar at home.
+About 10 years ago, as more and more Jonah crabs found their way into lobster traps, and more and more people were seeking a less expensive “stone claw,” the result was a no-brainer.
+Jonah crab claws have a sweet taste and a great flaky texture.
+They can be enjoyed cold with a dipping sauce like the Florida stone crab claws or by themselves.

-Soft Shell Crabs (Callinectes sapidus) are blue claw crabs harvested just after they have shed one shell and before the new one hardens.
+Soft shell crabs (Callinectes sapidus) are blue claw crabs harvested just after they have shed one shell and before the new one hardens.
 They are a seasonal treat that I wait for every year and have enjoyed since I was a little kid.
 They start showing up in the Spring and can be available through October, depending on supply and demand.
-Very little cleaning required, and if you’re uncomfortable doing this yourself, we’ll do it for you, no problem.
-We have the two most popular sizes available for you: primes (4 1/2 - 5”) and jumbos (5-5 1/2”).
+With our soft shell crabs, there is no cleaning required as we do it all for you.
+We offer the most popular size of soft shell crabs available: jumbo (5-5½”).

 Preparation is simple, and you can make these as fancy or as simple as you want.
 Soft shell crabs can be fried, sautéed, broiled, eaten hot or eaten cold or as part of a delicious summer salad.
-A fried soft shell crab sandwich is crunchy and sweet and, for me, is the perfect summer meal.
-Try out soft shell crab sandwich recipe below.
+A fried soft shell crab sandwich is crunchy, sweet and, for me, is the perfect summer meal.
+Try our soft shell crab sandwich recipe below.

-Crabs are very high in protein, in fact, twice as much protein as chicken.
-Rich in vitamins and minerals, low in fat, high in phosphorous and selenium, low in calories, and zero carbs, crabs are a delicious, healthy seafood.
+Crabs are very high in protein.
+In fact, they have twice as much protein as chicken.
+Rich in vitamins and minerals, low in fat, high in phosphorus and selenium, low in calories, and zero carbs, crabs are a delicious, healthy seafood.

-We believe all the varieties of crabs and crab products at FultonFishMarket.com offer something special, and it will be hard for you to pick a favorite.
-From the ease of a container of crabmeat to picking the sweet, chunky meat from king crab legs, all our crabs are exceptional, unique and delicious.
+We believe all the varieties of crab and crab products at FultonFishMarket.com offer something special, and it will be hard for you to pick a favorite.
+All our crabs are exceptional, unique and delicious.